beyond-the-equation/1_harnessing_chaos/README.md

 - **Linux/macOS users** can execute tasks with `./run.sh [<task>]`.
 - **Windows users** should use `.\Run.ps1 [<task>]`.

-The tasks should be run inside the project directory.
+The tasks should be executed inside the project directory.

 > [!note]
 >
-> If you encounter an error when running scripts in PowerShell, you may need to
+> If you encounter a permission error when running scripts in PowerShell, you
-> adjust the execution policy:
+> may need to adjust the execution policy:
 >
 > ```pwsh
 > Set-ExecutionPolicy Unrestricted